 The career opportunities open to graduates of the Economics program are just as diverse as the topics and subject areas studied.
 A video by the American Economic Association provides some examples of how economists can make the world a little bit better.

-You can find examples of where economists work under Career Options for Graduates.
+You can find examples of where economists work under Career Options for Graduates (in German language).